admhpr/oversight/content/blog/better-testing.md

 ### Why Test?

-Why bother writing so much more good, sometimes more than the code that is being tested.
+Why bother writing so much more code? sometimes more than the code that is being tested

+* Provides confidence, no fear to change code
+* Increases code quality
+* You are forced to aske yourself "What is this component really doing?"
+* Encourages modular code development

 ### Separation of Concerns